 Hawaii now has a state law supporting the Paris Agreement’s climate goals.

-Governor David Ige signed the legislation Tuesday — less than a week after President Trump pulled out of the historic pact — committing to a reduction of greenhouse gases and creating a commission to tackle rising sea levels.
+Gov. David Ige signed the legislation Tuesday — less than a week after President Trump pulled out of the historic pact — committing to a reduction of greenhouse gases and creating a commission to tackle rising sea levels.

 The island-chain state is acutely at risk from inundation due to changing climate.
 In April, water levels broke the 1905 record for highest tides, and experts say it will probably be broken again in 2017.